mjordan/islandora_bagger/README.md

 # Required.
 Register plugins to populate bag-info.txt and the data directory.
 # Plugins are executed in the order they are listed here.
-plugins: ['AddBasicTags', 'AddMedia', 'AddNodeJson', 'AddNodeJsonld', 'AddMediaJson', 'AddMediaJsonld', 'AddFileFromTemplate', 'AddFedoraTurtle']
+plugins: ['AddBasicTags', 'AddMedia', 'AddNodeJson', 'AddNodeJsonld', 'AddMediaJson', 'AddMediaJsonld', 'AddFileFromTemplate', 'AddFedoraTurtle', 'AddNodeCsv']

 # Used by the 'AddFedoraTurtle' plugin.
 fedora_base_url: 'http://localhost:8080/fcrepo/rest/'